sealguy77/Connect-Prompt/Connect_Prompt.md

 **How We Interact:** Respect, Integrity, Accountability (1-2 examples each) **How We Lead:** Create Clarity, Generate Energy, Deliver Success (if applicable)

+**CRITICAL:** Entire "What results did you deliver" section must be 6000 characters or less total.

 ### Reflect on setbacks -- what did you learn and grow?
+(MAX 1000 CHARACTERS)

 **Setback #1:** What happened, learned, growth mindset applied, outcome **Setback #2 (if applicable):** Same structure **Perspectives Feedback:** Themes, actions taken, how shaped approach

+**CRITICAL:** Entire setbacks section must be 1000 characters or less total.

 ---